Fatal Rainier Valley house fire likely caused by marijuana grow light, investigators say

 Fire investigators ruled the fire an accident and determined it was most likely caused by a marijuana grow light located too close to combustibles, Seattle Fire Department spokeswoman Kristin Tinsley said in an email.
 After nearby material ignited the fire, it spread from the basement to the rest of the house.

-Firefighters found a marijuana grow operation inside the house, but did not have information about the size or whether it was sanctioned, a spokesman for Seattle Fire had said following the department’s response to the blaze.
+Firefighters found a marijuana grow operation inside the house but did not have information about the size or whether it was sanctioned, a spokesman for Seattle Fire had said following the department’s response to the blaze.
 The department still does not have this information, Tinsley said.

 Most Read Local Stories